dosindi/dosindi/README.md

 - ⚡ Fun fact: ...
 -->
-🔭 I’m currently working on Enterprise systems that align with people and business processes 👯 I’m looking to collaborate on
-⚡ Fun fact: ...
+🔭 I’m currently working on Enterprise systems that align with people and business processes 👯 I’m looking to collaborate on evolutional enterprise and machine learning ⚡ Fun fact: ...

 Languages and Tools